How to prepare for selling your house: a checklist

-Selling your property can be an arduous task with a lot of preparation needed.
+Selling your property can be an arduous task with a lot of preparation needed, especially if you're planning on buying a house before selling your current home.
 Here is a checklist to make the process easier and less stressful.

 Decide when to sell